What Is the NBBO? National Best Bid and Offer

 When the NBBO updates fastest: the open vs. midday

 The update rate also keeps a daily rhythm.
-The chart below averages Apple's NBBO updates per minute in half-hour clock buckets (Eastern Time) across the same sessions, 4:00 a.m. to 8:00 p.m.; the last column states each bucket's pace as a percentage of the 9:30 bucket.
+The chart averages Apple's NBBO updates per minute in half-hour clock buckets (Eastern Time); the last column reads each bucket as a percentage of the 9:30 one.

 The exact SQL behind every number